memgraph/rsmgclient/README.md

 cargo test
 ```

-On MacOS, the build will try to detect OpenSSL by using MacPorts or Brew.
+On MacOS, the build will try to detect OpenSSL by using MacPorts or Homebrew.

 On Windows, `bindgen` requires `libclang` which is a part of LLVM.
 If LLVM is
 not already installed just go to the [LLVM